How do you tell a teacher who's got the passion and gets the results, you’re fired?

 The summer 2018 terminations aren't easy for school districts already struggling to fill vacant teacher slots in time for the first day of school next month.

-“It's always hard to lose teachers,” Angela Pettry in the Prasco County School District's human resources department said.
-FTCE test failures recently forced the district to fire 36 teachers, nearly doubling its number of empty teacher positions.
+“It's always hard to lose teachers,” said Angela Pettry, who manages the Human Resources Department for the Pasco County school district.
+Failures on the FTCE tests recently forced the district to fire 36 teachers, nearly doubling its number of empty teacher positions.

 In Polk County, more than 90 teachers are now out of a job for the fall due to the FTCE tests.
 Last year , the number was 79.

-“There’s been an increase (of openings),” Annissa Wilfalk of the Polk County School District human resources department said.
-She said the terminations have had a "dramatic impact" on the district, as it is already trying to fill about 200 teacher slots in time for the new school year.
+“Yea, there’s been an increase,” said HR manager Annissa Wilfalk.
+When asked what kind of impact the terminations have on the district, Wilfalk responded: “It has a dramatic impact.”
+The district is already trying to fill about 200 teacher slots in time for the new school year.

-In Palm Beach County, the test has resulted in 148 pink slips being issued last week.
+And in Palm Beach County, the test has resulted in 148 pink slips just issued last week.

 “Yes, these are good teachers.
-It’s frustrating because we would have loved to have kept those teachers,” Gail Williams, the district's director of the Department of Retention and Recruitment.
+It’s frustrating because we would have loved to have kept those teachers,” said Gail Williams Director of the district’s Department of Retention and Recruitment.

-Creighton refuses to take the test again, which costs examinees more to retake .
-Last year Florida Representative Robert Ascencio introduced legislation to help understand why so many examinees were failing the test.
-Ascencio's bill failed to muster up enough support.
+Creighton refuses to take the test again which costs examinees more to retake as we've reported as part of our series.
+Last year, our investigation got the attention of Florida Representative Robert Asencio who introduced legislation to help understand why so many examinees were failing the test.
+Asencio's bill failed to muster up enough support.

-In response to the terminations, a spokesperson with the Florida Department of Education explained that while hiring decisions are determined by each local district, the state is "committed to educational excellence."
+In response to the terminations, a spokesperson with the Florida Department of Education explained while hiring decisions are determined by each local district, the state is "committed to educational excellence."
+According to FDOE spokesperson Cheryl Etters, "The purpose of the Florida educator certification is to support the academic achievement of our students by assuring that our educators are professionally qualified for highly effective instruction."

 For now Emily and Victor are planning their next chapter, while still coming to terms with how this one is ending.